Automotive Service II

 • A graduate will successfully diagnose and safely repair the suspension, steering, alignment, related electronics, and tire/wheel systems.

-• A graduate will successfully diagnose and safely repair brake systems (disc, drum, power boosters, and anti-lock electronics), hydraulic operations.
+• A graduate will successfully diagnose and safely repair brake systems (disc, drum, power boosters, and anti-lock electronics), and hydraulic operations.

-• A graduate will successfully diagnose and safely repair drive train, clutch, manual transmission/transaxle, and 4-wheel drive systems.
+• A graduate will successfully diagnose and safely repair the drive train, clutch, manual transmission/transaxle, and 4-wheel drive systems.

 • A graduate will successfully diagnose and safely repair automatic transmissions/transaxles, drivetrain, clutch packs, hydraulic circuits, transaxles, and torque converters.